 About Vic Elizabeth Turnbull

-Vic makes podcasts for people and trains other folk how to produce their own.
+Vic founded MIC in 2019.
+It’s a social enterprise that makes podcasts for people and trains other folk how to produce their own.

 The hilarious podcast has featured the likes of Daliso Chaponda, Britain’s Got Talent finalist 2017, international stand up comic Christian Reily, Canadian stand-up Alison June Smith and award-winning writer and comedian Katie Mulgrew.